navkar/Predictions/README.md

 ### 2026 - 2027 ###

 * Electric planes, you cannot fly more than 2 hours in a single flight.
-   - For example: It will take 11 days from USA to India
+   - For example: It will take 11 days to go from USA to India
 * USA will drop the word **UNITED**.
 Possibility of some states joining Canada.
 * New building materials (**3D printed homes**) will make it effortless to move from one to place to another.
 * Mind shopping - you can visualize an item and it will show up.